 - Have they experienced an outbreak of boils in the last 6 months?

 - Were there multiple boils and were they located in more than one area?

 If the patient answered yes to both of the questions and the boils are presenting the common areas highlighted above (underarm, under the breast, groin and thighs) this may be Hidradenitis Suppurativa.

-The most common areas affected by HS are the armpit, groin, under the breast, thigh and buttock.
+The most common areas affected by HS are the armpit, groin, under the breath, thigh and buttock.
 But these are not the only areas it can affect.